andrewscaya/mod_simpleemailform/docs/basic_options.rst

 First, the form type must be chosen.

 **JForm** is the most recent version that integrates new Joomla requirements.
+This is the default option since version 2.1.

 **Classic** shows the form as it used to be.
 This option is deprecated and won't be available in version 3.0 of the module.